A class that provides the functionality of Kernel#set_trace_func

 Returns true

-if trace was enabled.
+if the trace was enabled.
 Returns false

-if trace was disabled.
+if the trace was disabled.

 trace.enabled? #=> false trace.enable #=> false (previous state) # trace is enabled trace.enabled? #=> true trace.enable #=> true (previous state) # trace is still enabled

-If a block is given, the trace will only be enabled during the block call.
+If a block is given, the trace will only be enabled during the block execution.
 If target and target_line are both nil, then target_thread will default to the current thread if a block is given.

-trace.enabled? #=> false trace.enable do trace.enabled? # only enabled for this block and thread end trace.enabled? #=> false
+trace.enabled? #=> false trace.enable do trace.enabled? # Only enabled for this block and thread end trace.enabled? #=> false

-target
+The target

 , target_line

-and target_thread
+, and target_thread

 should be a code object for which RubyVM::InstructionSequence.of